VEuPathDB/jenkins-website-job-generator/README.md

 jenkins-website-job-generator
 =============================

-Generate Jenkins job configurations for EuPathDB core sites using the job-dsl plugin
+Generate Jenkins job configurations for EuPathDB core sites using the job-dsl plugin.

 Sites.groovy has two lists: inclusiveHosts for the hostnames you want to build (integrate, w1, q2, etc) and inclusiveProducts for the products (CryptoDB, AmoebaDB, etc).
 Jobs will be created for all combinations of Sites.inclusiveHosts and Sites.inclusiveProducts.
 That is,